piamanns/spellchecker/documentation/testing_document.md

 poetry run invoke performance-test
 ```

-The tests can be run on a list of misspellings entered by the user, or by utilizing a list of random misspellings from the [Wikipedia list of common misspellings](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines) ([CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/))
+The tests can be run on a list of misspellings entered by the user, or by utilizing a randomly created list of misspelled words from the [Wikipedia list of common misspellings](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines) ([CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)), which has been added to the repository.

 The [spelling error parser](../src/tests/spelling_error_parser.py), which creates the list of random spelling errors, only adds misspelled words to the list if their corresponding correct spellings exist in the used dictionary.
-Misspellings where the misspelled word and/or the correct spelling contain characters not in the used alphabet (as defined in [alphabet_utils](../src/services/alphabet_utils.py)) are also skipped.
+Misspellings where the misspelled word and/or the correct spelling contain characters not in the used alphabet (as defined in [alphabet_utils.py](../src/services/alphabet_utils.py)) are also skipped.

 The desired length of the list of spelling errors can be set through the performance tester user interface, as well as the length of the misspelled words in the list.
+The user interface also allows for setting the maximum Damerau-Levenshtein edit distance allowed when running the tests, as well as prioritising substitutions by neighbouring keys,

 The test results are written as .csv-files to the test_results-directory in the project root.